Other Prejudgment Remedies

 Besides attachment, there are other procedures to help the creditor secure payment from a debtor before the final judgment.
 Generally, these prejudgment remedies require that the creditor demonstrate that it is likely that the creditor will prevail in the lawsuit and that the creditor's win may be moot unless the court authorizes some action before judgment is rendered to protect property that is in the hands of the debtor or a 3rd party, such as a bank.
 To satisfy the due process of law, the debtor is entitled to a hearing immediately after the prejudgment action to raise any defenses or objections.
 If the defendant ultimately prevails, then he will be entitled to damages from the plaintiff creditor for the limitation of his property rights.

-Prejudgment garnishment is similar to attachment, but instead of seizing property held by the debtor, the sheriff seizes or holds property held by a 3rd party that was for the benefit of the debtor.
+Prejudgment garnishment is like attachment, but instead of seizing property held by the debtor, the sheriff seizes or holds property held by a 3rd party that was for the benefit of the debtor.
 A classic example of prejudgment garnishment is the seizure of money held in bank accounts.
 The bank, as a 3rd party, holds the money for the benefit of the debtor.
 However, if the debtor learns of the lawsuit, he may take the money out of his account to protect it from seizure.
 Prejudgment garnishment prevents this.

 Prejudgment garnishment proceeds like a garnishment to enforce a judgment.
-However, in many cases, the creditor applies for the writ of garnishment ex parte—without notifying the debtor before the garnishment.
+However, in many cases, the creditor applies for the writ of garnishment ex parte — without notifying the debtor before the garnishment.

 If the garnishment is for money held in a bank account, then the creditor will, in most cases, try to get a writ of garnishment without notifying the debtor.
 However, as in ex parte attachment, where the debtor is not given a notice until after the garnishment, the debtor must be given a prompt hearing after the garnishment so that he can raises any defenses to the garnishment.